Android 12, as the successor of Android 11, was publicly released on October 4, 2021, with many new features and improvements, as expected.

 - Google Pay finds its new home.
 Google finally finds a location for its payment system in the Quick Settings in Android 12.

 - Smart device controls are now in Quick Settings.
 The power button was relieved from device controls in Android 12.
 Instead, you can control your smart devices from Quick Settings.
 It does make sense.

 - New buttons.
 As mentioned earlier, there are a couple of new quick setting buttons in Android 12.
-For example, camera access, microphone access and alarms are added to Quick Settings in the stock Android 12.
+For example, camera and microphone access, Extra Dim, and alarms are added to Quick Settings in the stock Android 12.

 Of course, some buttons may work slightly different now.
 But overall, you still use and customize the Android 12 Quick Settings in the same way as before.